The House from a 1907 postcard

 The House from an early 20th century postcard

 House & Family History: Somerleyton is the poster child for new money emulating old.
-Samuel Peto (his son was the famous landscape designer Harold Peto) made a fortune as a railroad contractor and property developer in the 19th century and was determined to show the world that he'd arrived.
+Sir Samuel Peto (his son was the famous landscape designer Harold Peto) made a fortune as a railroad contractor and property developer in the 19th century and was determined to show the world that he'd arrived.
 He took a small 17th century house and gargantuanized it into a Victorian house in the popular Jacobean style.
 Inside there is stained glass by Ballantyne of Edinburgh and over-the-top carving by Willcox of Warwick, complemented by work by Grinling Gibbons.
 In 1863 Somerleyton was sold to the Halifax carpet manufacturer Sir Francis Crossley, another man "in trade" who'd done very well for himself.
+Somerleyton features prominently in W.G.
+Sebald's 1995 novel, "The Rings of Saturn."

 Collections: Somerleyton contains a fine collection of paintings, with works by Wright of Derby, Stanfield, and Landseer, the latter two artists' pieces set into paneling in the House's formal rooms.
-There is also a very grand collection of statues.
+There is also an important collection of statues.

 J.B.
 Burke: Vol. I, p.
 38, 1852.